-Without strong English language skills, an understanding of Canadian workplace culture, and Canadian work experience, newcomers may have some difficulty finding work in Canada.
-Catering is one way a newcomer can get a foot in the door, either as an entrepreneur or as an employee.
+Without strong English language skills, Canadian work experience, and an understanding of Canadian workplace culture, newcomers may have difficulty finding work in Canada.
+Whether as an employee or an entrepreneur, catering is one way to get a foot in the door.

-Catering businesses can be started on a very small scale and with a small budget, if necessary.
-There are a number of different options in terms of the type of food produced, production locations, and hours committed to the business, which make it easier to develop a workable business plan.
-There is flexibility in managing your own business, which may be particularly attractive to parents, as a way to balance paid employment with family obligations.
-And, as described in The Mystery of the Baklava Man (The Tyee, April 5/18), it’s a way to keep busy and earn money, if other jobs are hard to come by.
+Catering businesses can start on a small scale and budget, if necessary.
+There is flexibility in terms of the type of food produced, production locations, and hours committed to the business, which make it easier to establish a viable business plan.
+Working from home is particularly attractive to parents as a way to balance work with family obligations.
+As described in The Mystery of the Baklava Man (The Tyee, April 5/18), it’s a way to earn money and keep busy when other jobs are hard to come by.

-Newcomers may start their own catering businesses, but they may also need to employ others to help prepare, deliver, and serve food.
-This creates job opportunities for other newcomers, without requiring them to take on the risks of starting their own businesses.
-As employees, they may not need to communicate in English, if the business owners can communicate with them in their own language.
+As newcomer catering businesses grow, they need to employ others to help prepare, deliver, and serve food.
+This creates jobs for other newcomers without the financial risk of being business owners themselves.
+Employees may not need to communicate in English if management happens to speak their mother tongue.

-Cooking and food prep – basic elements of catering
+Cooking and food prep – the basic elements of catering

-At its root, catering involves food production/cooking and customer service.
-See our posts on the restaurant and quick service sector as well as the food processing and production sector for more about these elements.
+At its root, catering involves cooking and customer service.
+See our posts on the restaurant and quick service sector and the food processing and production sector for more guidance on these elements.

 Regulation and certification

 There is no official certification or licensing requirement for a person to work as a caterer in Canada.
-However, food service premises are often subject to regulation, including Food Safety certification.
-As explained on the City of Toronto website, for example, “any establishment where food or milk is manufactured, processed, stored, handled, displayed, distributed, transported, sold or offered for sale, excluding private residences” is considered a “food service premise.”
-Other provinces and municipalities hold the same or a similar definition of a food service premise.
-(See here, for example, for the Province of British Columbia.)
+However, food service premises are often subject to regulation, including food safety certification.
+As explained on the City of Toronto website, “any establishment where food or milk is manufactured, processed, stored, handled, displayed, distributed, transported, sold or offered for sale, excluding private residences” is considered a food service premise.
+Other provinces and municipalities hold the same or similar definitions of food service premises.
+See here, for example, for the province of British Columbia.

-Commercial kitchens are often designed to be shared by several small food businesses.
-In some cases, however, restaurants with limited hours may rent out their kitchen spaces while they are closed to customers.
-Small food businesses can rent commercial kitchen facilities by the hour in order to prepare their products.
-Rental costs vary according to location, the equipment available to use, and the time of day the kitchen will be rented.
+Commercial kitchens are often designed to be shared by several food businesses.
+Sometimes, restaurants with limited hours rent out their kitchens while closed to customers.
+Businesses can rent these facilities for a range of $20 to $40/hour.
+Prices vary according to location, available equipment, and the time of day the kitchen will be rented.
 During peak hours, rental rates are higher.
-Rates typically range from approximately $20/hour to $40/hour.

-Community kitchens may be located within schools, churches, and community halls.
-They are typically used only for functions at those venues.
-However, some venues may be willing to rent out their kitchen spaces, or may even be willing to let newcomers use them for free, as a way to support refugee newcomers, for example.
-Something to keep in mind, however, is that not all community kitchens are suitable for all types of cooking.
-For example, some community kitchens may only hold permits to use small appliances like coffee makers and to reheat food.
-They may not have the required wiring and ventilation systems in place to permit things like deep-fat frying.
-Newcomers who are considering use of a community kitchen for a food business should ensure that they will be able to legally prepare their food products in that kitchen.
+Community kitchens can be within schools, churches, and community halls.
+They are typically used only for functions at these venues, but some may be willing to rent or lend them to newcomers as a form of support.
+Something to keep in mind is that not all community kitchens are suitable for all types of cooking.
+Some may only hold permits to reheat food or use small appliances like coffee makers.
+Their electrical wiring and ventilation systems may not be up to code for deep-fat frying.
+Newcomers considering the use of any kitchen space should ensure that they can legally prepare the items on their menus.

 Need for English language proficiency